Goodbye to the $7,500 EV tax credit. What’s that mean for EV prices?

 By Chris Isidore, CNN

-(CNN) — Sales of electric vehicles in the United States are almost certain to tumble when the $7,500 federal tax credit for EV buyers expires on October 1, leaving automakers and car buyers wondering where prices will go.
+(CNN) — Sales of electric vehicles in the United States are almost certain to tumble when the $7,500 federal tax credit for EV buyers expires on October 1.
+But where prices go is less certain.

-The tax credit, which was passed in 2022 as part of the Biden administration’s legislative push to support EVs and green energy, is going away as part of President Donald Trump’s broad spending and tax bill that passed in July.
-The move came after US EV sales in 2024 rose 7% to 1.6 million, according to the Bureau of Transportation Statistics (BTS).

 Automakers either didn’t respond to CNN’s request for comment on their pricing plans or said they would monitor market conditions.